Complex Frequency as Generalized Eigenvalue: Conclusions

 \section{Conclusions}

-This work highlights that complex frequency and eigenvalues are equivalent descriptions of the same underlying dynamical properties when applied to LTI systems.
-The equivalence established in this paper is illustrated through a variety LTI systems and shows that eigenvalues are the complex frequencies of a non-isomorphic transformation that diagonalizes the state matrix of the system and decomposes it into a set of isotropic states.
+This work highlights that complex frequency and eigenvalues are equivalent descriptions of the same underlying dynamical properties when applied to \ac{lti} systems.
+The equivalence established in this paper is illustrated through a variety \ac{lti} systems and shows that eigenvalues are the complex frequencies of a non-isomorphic transformation that diagonalizes the state matrix of the system and decomposes it into a set of isotropic states.
+Unifying algebraic stability criteria with the differential geometry of state-space trajectories provides relevant insights on the behavior of the trajectories of physical quantities such as currents and voltages.

 For nonlinear systems, this equivalence also holds if the system converges to an equilibrium.
 In fact, for trajectories sufficiently close to an equilibrium, namely, for an almost constant Jacobian matrix, eigenvalues still represent a transformation of the states and converge to a steady state value.
-However, if the system trajectory does not reaches an equilibrium and, for example, ends up on a limit cycle, eigenvalues lacks a geometrical and physical interpretation, whereas the invariants of the geometric frequency still retain their geometrical meaning.
+However, if the system trajectory does not reaches an equilibrium and, for example, ends up on a limit cycle, eigenvalues lacks a geometrical and physical interpretation, whereas the invariants of the geometric frequency still retain their geometrical meaning, allowing for the possibility of extracting meaningful information about the system trajectory.

 In summary, geometric frequency always captures instantaneous dynamical features that eigenvalues alone cannot represent.
 Geometric frequency, thus, can be viewed as a mathematical object that naturally extends the concept of eigenvalues beyond an equilibrium-based analysis.